Where EVERY Premier League club needs to strengthen in the summer transfer window

 Tottenham: Centre-back

-With Toby Alderweireld's contract talks at a standstill and reports of a release clause well below his market value, it seems like a new centre-half will be a priority for Mauricio Pochettino in the coming weeks.

-Colombian youngster Davinson Sanchez was excellent in his debut campaign in the Premier League and Jan Vertonghen is the best player in his position in the division, but another option is necessary if Spurs are to successfully balance domestic and European competition.
+With Toby Alderweireld seemingly on his way to Manchester United, a new centre-half will be a priority for Mauricio Pochettino this summer.
+Davinson Sanchez (above) was excellent in his debut Premier League campaign and Jan Vertonghen is the division's best centre-back, but another option is necessary if Spurs are to successfully balance domestic and European competition.

 Watford: Striker

-Troy Deeney remains hugely popular with Watford supporters, but he wasn’t as effective last season compared to previous years.
+Troy Deeney (above) remains hugely popular with Watford supporters, but he wasn’t as effective last season in comparison to previous years.
 Andre Gray, signed in summer 2017 from Burnley, scored just five goals in 32 appearances in all competitions, while Stefano Okaka could return to Italy before the start of next term.
-A new striker is therefore a must for the Hornets, who will be keen to reverse a trend which has seen them start strongly before fading away in each season since their return to the Premier League.
+A new striker is therefore a must for the Hornets.

 Wolves: Right wing-back